 Top Refurbished Dealers

-The Canon store always has some superb deals on refurbished items, and they all come with a 1-year limited warranty.
+The Canon store has some superb deals on refurbished items, and they all come with a 1-year limited warranty.
 If you are in the market for a new Canon lens and don’t want to pay retail, you should check out their selection of refurbished lenses.
 There are a lot to choose from at really good prices.
-Canon even has great deals on refurbished point-and-shoot cameras, like this Canon SX400 IS Camera w/ 24-720mm lens for only $50, which is $109 off the MSRP.
+Canon also has great deals on smaller more lightweight cameras, like this Canon EOS M6 EF-M which went for $559.20, which is nearly %50 off the MSRP back in 2019.

 eBay tends to be a tangled mess of shops that look good on the outside, but turn out to be a guy in a trench coat on the street corner.
-Just because a dealer claim they are an authorized refurbished dealer doesn’t mean they are legit.
+Just because a dealer claims they’re an authorized refurbished dealer doesn’t mean they are legit.
 Before making a purchase, review the seller’s feedback, read over the return policies for their store, and ask questions about anything that is not clearly stated in the description.

 eBay can definitely still be a good place to pick up refurbished gear, as long as you go with a reputable shop.
 Adorama, for example, has an eBay shop and is, as mentioned above, a trusted seller.
 You’ll want to look for something indicating that the shop is an authorized dealer, like this image on the right.
 If you do decide to take a risk on a lesser-known eBay store, be sure to use PayPal so that you can at least get your money back if the deal goes sour.

-Don't forget to check out the Slickdeal's Camera deals page for updates on the latest refurbished camera deals.
+Check out the our Camera deals page for updates on the latest refurbished camera deals.